 1991 Best Picture Winner: Silence of the Lambs

 While I enjoyed the film Bugsy and was warm on The Prince of Tides, these films were not the cultural touchstones that come close to what Boys n the Hood has become almost 20-plus years later.
 John Singleton was nominated for Original Screenplay and Best Director.
-Besides being left off Best Picture, one of the real misgivings must be Ice Cube being left off with the powder keg performance as Doughboy, who ultimately seeks revenge for his little brother Ricky’s (Morris Chestnut’s debut) murder, who was gunned down in a drive-by shooting.
-It was also a cultural milestone; not only was John Singleton the youngest man to ever be nominated for Best Director, but he was also the first African-American nominee in the category as well.
+Besides being left off Best Picture, one of the real misgivings must be Ice Cube’s Commission with his powder keg performance as Doughboy, who ultimately seeks revenge for his little brother Ricky’s (Morris Chestnut’s debut) murder.
+It was also a cultural milestone.
+Not only was John Singleton the youngest man to ever be nominated for Best Director, but he was also the first African-American nominee in the category.
 Should that really be enough, however?

 1994 Best Picture Winner: Unforgiven

-1994 Who Should Go?
-Scent of a Woman
+Who Should Go?
+The scent of a Woman

 1995 Best Picture Winner: Forrest Gump

-Yes, you can enjoy Green Book for what it is; a film that tries to look at the best in people in any situation, as I did, but it should not come away as Best Picture nominee and certainly not the winner for this past year.
-If it does, I am starting to think politics plays a role in film more than many of us are comfortable admitting.
+Yes, you can enjoy Green Book for what it is.
+A film that tries to look at the best in people in any situation, as it did.
+Yet, it should not come away as the Best Picture nominee and certainly not the winner for this past year.
+If it does, I think politics plays a role in the film more than many of us are comfortable admitting.